jspecht3/pixi-tutorial/README.md

 f.close()
 ```

-Now we can add a new task that outputs the value in `pi.txt` with more information than the value.
+Now we can add a new task that outputs the value in `pi.txt` with more information than the value. (in one line)
 ```
-pixi task add print "echo
+pixi task add print "echo //
-  'According to numpy, pi = $(cat pi.txt)'" --depends-on example
+  'According to numpy, pi =' $(cat pi.txt)" //
+  --depends-on example
 ```
 The `depends-on` option tells pixi that `example` needs to be run before `print`.
 Let's first verify `pi.txt` does not exist yet.